tux2bsd/freebsd-update-probe/README.md

 for when point updates are available and freebsd-update-probe.sh was created to achieve this.
 See "Demonstration" sections below.

+freebsd-update-probe.sh was originally pushed to GitHub March 24 2022,
+there have been a few minor improvements since.

 freebsd-update-probe.sh provides a work around for FreeBSD bug: https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=258863
 ```